-In the pools, sheltered from waves and currents, the water level ranges from less than 2ft to 7ft (0.5-2m).
+In the pools, sheltered from waves and currents, the water level ranges from less than 2ft to 7ft /0.5 to 2m.
 The sea bed is made up of rocky overhangs, open sandy areas and scattered coral.
 Although the pools are artificial, shallow and there is little coral, you can still see a wide range of underwater life.

-During your exploration, you may come across 150 species of fish including blue-spotted stingray, elegant pipefish, floral morays, giant Morays, geometric moray, vagabond butterflyfish, threadfin butterflyfish, semicircle angelfish and ember parrotfish.
+While snorkeling the pools, you may come across 150 species of fish including blue-spotted stingray, elegant pipefish, floral morays, giant morays, geometric moray, vagabond butterflyfish, threadfin butterflyfish, semicircle angelfish and ember parrotfish.
 At least 120 species of nudibranchs and many other invertebrates also find a home there.

-This spot is particularly well adapted to children and beginners, who can snorkel in excellent safety conditions.
+This spot is well suited to children and beginners, who can snorkel in excellent safety conditions.

 Many sea urchins and scorpionfish (Mozambique scorpionfish, yellow-spotted scorpionfish) inhabit the seabed, but they are not dangerous as long as you don’t put your foot on the seabed, as is the usual practice.

-There are sometimes a lot of visitors to the spot, so watch out for swimmers, other snorkelers and for people who have fun jumping into the water from the rocks above the pool.
+There are sometimes a lot of visitors to the spot, so watch out for swimmers, other snorkelers and for people who have fun jumping into the water from the rocks around the pool.

 The Dolphin Coast is one of the main seaside resorts in South Africa.
 There is a wide range of accommodation and restaurants near the different tidal pools.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.